wein.plus

 Cradle of viticulture

-Where and by whom the first wine was actually consciously produced and drunk is of course no longer known.
-Chance probably played a major role in its development.
+Where and by whom the first wine was actually consciously produced and drunk is unknown.
+Chance probably also played a role.
 Transcaucasia (parts of Armenia, Azerbaijan and Georgia), where the oldest archaeological finds were made, as well as the advanced civilisations in Mesopotamia (mostly modern-day Iraq, as well as parts of Syria and Turkey), in the Upper Nile river basin (Egypt) and in the Jordan Valley (Israel and Jordan) are considered to be the cradle of wine culture.
 According to the Bible book of Genesis, chapter 8, verse 4, Noah landed with his ark at Ararat after the end of the Flood and became a winegrower.
-According to the latest research, one of the origins of the cultivated grapevine or viticultural culture could also have been in south-east Anatolia (Turkey) (arrow).
+According to the latest research, one of the origins of the cultivated grapevine or wine-growing culture could also have been in south-east Anatolia (Turkey) (arrow).

 Antike Weine - Landkarte mit Ursprung der Weinrebe (Südost-Anatolien)

 The ancient civilisations of the Assyrians, Egyptians, Babylonians and Persians were already involved in viticulture, in some cases quite professionally.
-Many passages in the Bible and numerous writings and wall paintings by many ancient civilised peoples from these dominions tell of this.
-Much of their knowledge, techniques and grape varieties were probably adopted in the course of ancient history throughout the Mediterranean region, first by the Greeks and later by the Etruscans, Israelites, Celts (Gauls), Phoenicians and Romans.
+Many passages in the Bible and numerous writings and wall paintings by many ancient civilised peoples from these areas of domination report on this.
+Much of their knowledge, techniques and grape varieties are likely to have been adopted by the Greeks and later the Etruscans, Israelites, Celts (Gauls), Phoenicians and Romans in the course of ancient history throughout the Mediterranean region.

 Malerei aus dem Grab des Chaemwese in Theben um 1450 v.
 Chr. mit Motiven der Weinlese und Weinbereitung - Bild 1